- International Academic Opportunities

 The ISSS unit of the OIP provides assistance and guidance to foreign national students, visiting scholars, and University employees regarding US immigration requirements and Auburn policies for studying and/or working at Auburn University.
 Documentation of eligibility for study in the United States, work authorizations, and other government documents required by international students, scholars, and employees are issued and monitored by the ISSS.
 Joint orientation programs are conducted in cooperation with the Office of International Student Life and other units of the University to assist students, visitors, and employees adapt to the AU community.
 Currently, the university has more than 1200 international students, visiting scholars, and employees from over 90 nations.
 Go to the section on International Student Services for additional information.

 Auburn Abroad experiences vary considerably in length and are available for all semesters including summer.
 Each college and school within Auburn University has programs abroad tailored to their students’ needs.
-The Auburn Abroad staff conducts Fall and Spring Study Abroad and Passport Fairs, and over 100 other information sessions each year to inform students about international opportunities.
+The Auburn Abroad staff conducts a Fall Study Abroad and Passport Fair, and over 100 other information sessions each year to inform students about international opportunities.
 Both undergraduate and graduate students can participate in the Auburn Abroad Experience.
 Requirements for acceptance into the Auburn Abroad Experience include the following: (1) a minimum institutional cumulative GPA of 2.25 for undergraduates and 3.0 for graduate students, (2) the student must attain the age of 19 prior to the start date of program, (3) the student’s record must show no pending Auburn University judicial actions and the student must be in good academic standing in their college or school.
 Faculty directors for programs abroad may also have additional requirements.
 Although some programs require prior knowledge of a foreign language, there are many that do not.

 The OIP staff monitors students’ on-line applications and will enroll individual students in one of the following Auburn Abroad Full Time Placeholder courses: (UNIV 2940 / UNIV 2945 , UNIV 4940 / UNIV 4945 , UNIV 5940 /UNIV 5945 or UNIV 7940 / UNIV 7945 ).
 These placeholder courses will be listed on the students’ transcripts while they are abroad.
 Once students complete their course work abroad and the Auburn Abroad staff receives and processes their transcript through the registrar, then the actual, approved courses listed on their Course Approval Form will be listed on the students’ transcripts as Auburn University Credit.
 These processes and dates are subject to change and it is the individual student’s responsibility to attend orientation sessions and check the website to insure that they are in compliance.
 In addition to receiving credit for an abroad experience, students enrolled in Auburn Abroad are provided opportunities to attend pre-departure sessions and will be enrolled in the Auburn University International Travel Assistance plan.
-Students will receive a FrontierMEDEX enrollment card and material to read concerning the assistance plan, health and safety issues.
-The Auburn Abroad staff, along with the Department of Safety and Security routinely monitor global situations and will provide assistance to students in distress abroad.
+Students will receive an enrollment card and material to read concerning the assistance plan, health and safety issues.
+The Auburn Abroad staff, along with the Office of Campus Safety and Security routinely monitor global situations and will provide assistance to students in distress abroad.
 Returning students are encouraged to become Global Tiger Peer Advisors when they return, share their “Global Tiger Tale” on the Auburn Abroad website and submit photos from their experience abroad for the annual student photo contest.
-For additional information please visit the OIP Auburn Abroad Experience Website at www.auburn.edu/studyabroad and/or send an email to: firstname.lastname@example.org.
+For additional information please visit the OIP Auburn Abroad Experience Website at www.auburn.edu/studyabroad and/or send an email to: email@example.com.